 As a result of the much larger data rates of CoaXPress (up to 2.5 GB/S) BitFlow introduces support for NVIDIA’s GPU Direct for Video technology.

 BitFlow celebrates its 20th anniversary!
 It’s hard for us to believe that we have been doing this for 20 years.
-We started as small dedicated team focused on a small but important part of the machine vision market.
-This focus, and keeping to our core strengths, have made BitFlow a thriving business for all these years.
+We started as small dedicated team focused on small but important part of the machine vision market.
+This focus and keeping to our core strengths have made BitFlow a thriving business for all these years.
 There’s no point in changing our strategy this far along, here’s to another 20 years!

 2011 will probably go down in machine vision history as the year of the camera interface specification.
-At least three brand new, start-from-scratch standards were announced: USB3 Vision, CoaXPress (CXP) and Camera Link High Speed (CL-HS).
-While some can claim this will lead to market confusion, folks that have been around a while know machine vision customers are generally pretty smart and can figure out which camera interconnect best suits their application needs.
-BitFlow, looking at its options, decided to start with CoaXPress, as it seems to be both the most shovel ready specification and the most closely aimed at BitFlow’s current market focus.
+At least three brand new, start from scratch standards were announced: USB3 Vision, CoaXPress (CXP) and Camera Link High Speed (CL-HS).
+While some can claim this will lead to market confusion, folks that have been around a while know machine vision customers are generally pretty smart and can figure out what camera interconnect best suits their application needs.
+BitFlow, looking at its options, decided to start with CoaXPress as it seem the most shovel ready specification, and the most closely aimed at BitFlow’s current market focus.
 BitFlow quickly built on the success of its Karbon family of frame grabbers by developing and releasing the Karbon-CXP.

 BitFlow releases the Neon-CLD, shattering the price/performance barrier for acquisition from two Camera Link cameras in a single PC slot.
 The Neon CLD is based on BitFlow popular Neon-CLB single base CL frame grabber.
 However, the CLD supports two base CL cameras at their full data rate in a x4 PCIe slot.
 BitFlow has always opening up new territory of imaging applications by making new technology affordable.
 The Neon CLD pushes the envelope even further make drastically reducing the price of a two camera system.

 BitFlow releases its Software Development Kit (SDK) version 5.00.
 This new release supports all of BitFlow’s modern frame grabbers.
-It supports all current versions of Windows, up to (and including) Vista.
-But more importantly, it fully supports all 64-bit versions of Windows (including x64 Vista).
+It supports all current versions of Windows up, to and, include Vista.
+But more importantly its fully supports all 64-bit versions of Windows (including x64 Vista).
 Microsoft has made support of the x64 version of Vista much more difficult than previous versions.
 BitFlow knows that its customers need to be on the cutting edge of technology, so we pushed hard to get x64 Vista support out as quickly as possible.

 BitFlow releases the Alta-AN.
 The Alta-AN is an affordable, versatile analog product family for Semiconductor and Industrial Vision OEMs.
-This family can acquire from almost any analog camera on the market, from high speed asynchronous-reset monochrome cameras to super high resolution color HDTV cameras.
-The Alta can acquire from four independent cameras simultaneously.
-Because the Alta is in the PCIe bus there is no bottleneck, even when acquiring from four HDTV cameras data into host memory.
-The Alta frame grabbers are high-quality, flexible PCI Express bus imaging products that are well supported by an easy-to-use SDK and drivers for the most popular software imaging packages.
+This family can acquire from almost any analog cameras on the market, from high speed asynchronous-reset monochrome cameras to super high resolution color HDTV cameras.
+The Alta can acquired from four independent cameras simultaneously.
+Because the Alta is in the PCIe bus, there is no bottleneck getting even four HDTV cameras data into host memory.
+The Alta frame grabbers are high-quality, flexible, PCI Express bus imaging products, well supported by an easy-to-use SDK, and drivers for most popular software imaging packages.

-BitFlow releases the Neon CLB, the world’s first Power over Camera Link (PoCL) frame grabber.
+BitFlow releases the Neon CLB.
+The worlds first shipping Power over Camera Link (PoCL) frame grabber.
 PoCL is the new Camera Link (CL) standard for providing power to the camera over the CL cable.
 The Neon-CL supports base Camera Link cameras (both PoCL and traditional CL).
 With the Neon-CL, Camera Link now supports simple, one-cable installations while providing data rates up to 255 megabytes per second!
-The Neon CLB also breaks all the price performance barriers by providing an incredibly powerful PCIe frame grabber, PoCL support, I/O, and camera connector all on one bracket.
-BitFlow’s FlowThru technology at its price the will make OEMs forget the competition.
+The Neon CLB also breaks all the price performance barriers by provided an incredibly powerful PCIe frame grabber, PoCL support, I/O and camera connector all on one bracket and BitFlow’s FlowThru technology at price the will make OEMs forget the competition.